C-Dr4gon/VulnerPloit/README.md

 ![image](https://user-images.githubusercontent.com/103941010/194728271-c6d2b63e-5b71-46e9-8eb8-12727617cf07.png)

-This is a penetration testing program, written in bash script for Linux, to map out and exploit the ports, services and vulnerabilities of local network devices.
-This is intended for the Scanning Phase (Host Discovery, Enumeration), Vulnerability Assessment Phase and Exploitation Phase in the Penetration Testing Cycle.
+This is a penetration testing program, written in shell script, to automate the Scanning Phase (Host Discovery, Enumeration), Vulnerability Assessment Phase and Exploitation Phase in the Penetration Testing Cycle.

 The brute-force attack will take a long time.
 If you just want to test if this program works, set your user and password as "kali" for the hosts in the local target network.